Claim money from bank accounts and bank dividends

 Bank accounts and other money from

-If you have found your name on ASIC's Unclaimed
+If you have found your name on ASIC's unclaimed money search and

 How to claim bank account

-money search and the money is from a bank account, you
+search and the money is from a bank account, you will need to

 If your claim is successful, the bank will notify ASIC.
 ASIC